HUOA-Club-Development-2022/hoca.github.io/index.md

 - join

 ### Newsletter
-- Updates from the community
+- Updates from the community ==> what HOCA is currently working on

 ### Login
 - Messaging